So you barely wanted to venture outside this winter with all the snow and bitter cold?

 Are you looking for someone to help install & remove your Christmas lights?
 Please contact us for an estimate here.

 - Wires are not made for heavy UV exposure.
 UV is more intense in the summer and causes the wire to become brittle.
-This reduces the life-span of lights significantly, and tends to bleach garlands and wreath of their vibrant colour.
+This reduces the lifespan of lights significantly and tends to bleach garlands and wreaths of their vibrant colour.

-- If you have trunk wraps, remember, 2 years of growth can either wreck the string of lights or girdle/choke the tree.
-You have to take them down one year!
+- If you have trunk wraps, remember, that 2 years of growth can either wreck the string of lights or girdle/choke the tree.
+You have to take them down for one year!

 - These days, people tend to decorate a little more contemporary so they actually enhance the house and outdoor landscape. (using mono colours like warm white only) Although they look nice year-round, You are severely lessening the life span.

 - Sometimes we don’t really get a white Christmas, and you know what, I like to put the lights on during a nice wintry night when a fresh blanket of snow has just fallen- then I get to admire my work

 Can I Keep My Christmas Lights Up All Year?

 You definitely want to take down the greenery, bows, the Santa Claus, and reindeer by the end of January… but there’s nothing wrong with getting some extra life out of the lights!
 Don’t feel bad if you still like your lights, our customers love them, and we’ll take them down any time they want!
 Your house exterior will thank you for it!

 When Do YOU Take Down Your Christmas Lights?

 From our observations, people fall into one of 4 categories: